espocrm/documentation/docs/user-guide/stream.md

 The administrator can move the Stream panel down so that it will appear under other panels or put it into a tab.
 This can be done at Administration > Entity Manager > {Entity Type} > Layouts > Bottom panels.

+Stream Notes can be pinned.
+A user need to have *edit* access for a record to be able to pin or unpin Stream Notes.

 ## User Stream

 Users can see their Stream in the **Stream** dashlet as well as under the Stream tab.
 By default, the Stream tab is not added to the navbar.